-This suboption is similar to suboption 1a in that non-trawl bottom contact groundfish gear would be prohibited from being used inside of bottom trawl EFHCAs that are exposed through movement of seaward boundary of the NT_RCA fathom line to 75 fm.
-As in noted in suboption 1a, prohibited gear would include fixed gear (including bottom longline, trap, pot, stationary hook-and-line (includes vertical hook-and-line that is anchored to the bottom)), set net, dinglebar, and experimental gear designed/modified to make contact with the bottom.
-Allowable gear in the new closed areas would be non-bottom contact hook-and-line gear (vertical gear attached to the vessel and groundfish troll gear).
-Directed halibut vessels not retaining groundfish would not be subject to this closure.
+This suboption is similar to suboption 1a in that non-trawl bottom contact groundfish or directed halibut gear would be prohibited from being used inside of bottom trawl EFHCAs that are exposed through movement of seaward boundary of the NT_RCA fathom line to 75 fm.
+As noted in suboption 1a, prohibited gear would include fixed gear (including bottom longline, trap, pot, stationary hook-and-line (includes vertical hook-and-line that is anchored to the bottom)), set net, dinglebar, and experimental gear designed/modified to make contact with the bottom.
+Stationary vertical jig gear and groundfish troll gear would be permitted.

-However, under Suboption 1b, areas of bottom trawl EFHCAs that are exposed would trigger consideration of closing the entire EFHCA to fishing versus just the areas that are exposed if only "small" areas were outside the current NT_RCA.
-In other words, if removal of the NT_RCA exposes the majority of an EFHCA but a small portion was already exposed to fishing prior to the boundary move, then the new closure would apply to the entire EFHCA (See Figure 30-Bandon High Spot).
+However, under Suboption 1b, bottom trawl EFHCAs that are exposed under Alternative 2 would close the entire bottom trawl EFHCA to non-trawl bottom contact gears versus just the areas that are exposed when only "small" areas were outside the current NT_RCA.
+In other words, if removal of the NT_RCA exposes the majority of an EFHCA but a small portion was already exposed to non-trawl fishing prior to the boundary move, then the new closure would apply to the entire EFHCA (See Figure 34-Bandon High Spot).
 Application of this suboption would therefore potentially close small areas of existing non-trawl fishing grounds.
 Further discussion and identification of the closed areas that meet the intent of this suboption is provided in Section 3.7.2.1.